-Salt and Vinegar Chicken Wings are my favorite wing flavor!
-This crispy, fried chicken wing recipe is so easy to make at home, you’ll be wondering why it took you so long to try it!
+Salt and Vinegar Chicken Wings are totally addicting!
+This crispy, fried chicken wing recipe is so easy to make at home you’ll be making them all the time!

 A Crazy Addicting Chicken Wing Recipe

 There’s no telling how many of these Salt and Vinegar Chicken Wings I could put down.
 And that’s not even including my boys, so let’s just say – A LOT.

 Chicken wings are so addicting, they’re worse than potato chips.
 You really can’t stop at 1.
 Dozen.
 When we make this chicken wing recipe we buy an alarming amount of chicken wings.

 Because whether you’re making these wings for a party or just for dinner, you want to make sure you have enough to go around.